Aerosmith (Aerosmith): Biography of the group

 Sat Aug 31, 2019

-Alexander Igorevich Rybak (born May 13, 1986) is a Belarusian Norwegian singer-songwriter, violinist, pianist and actor.
-Represented Norway at the Eurovision Song Contest 2009 in Moscow, Russia.
-Rybak won the contest with 387 points - the highest that any country in the history of Eurovision has achieved under the old voting system - with "Fairytale", […]
+Alexander Igorevich Rybak (born 13 May 1986) is a Belarusian-Norwegian singer-songwriter, violinist, pianist and actor.
+He represented Norway at the Eurovision Song Contest 2009 in Moscow, Russia.
+Rybak won the contest with 387 points – the highest score achieved by any country in Eurovision history under the old voting system – with “Fairytale”, […]